 SA objective Decision Making Criteria Cambridge Urban Area Edge of Cambridge New settlements More sustainable villages Smaller less sustainable villages Discussion 21.
-Infrastructure +++ +++ + - Cambridge provides the highest concentration of s placing residential development in the urban area Will it improve the level of investment in key community services and infrastructure, including Development on the edge of Cambridge will provid high concentration of services and education oppo communications infrastructure and broadband?
-New settlements could be developed with a greate scale growth at existing villages.
-This could provide Will it improve access to education and training for all (including timely provision of primary and secondary schools in locations where it is needed), and support provision of skilled employees to the economy? opportunities to live and work in the same place, I will remain in and close to Cambridge.
-Viability we property values within and close to the City Centre location for development meaning potentially high infrastructure.
-The Infrastructure Delivery Study settlements.
-These costs are higher than increment skilled employees to the economy.
-Villages offer a narrower range of services and the sustainable villages tend to offer a very narrow ra issues - please see Section 3.4 for more details).
+Infrastructure Will it improve the level of investment in key community services and infrastructure, including communications infrastructure and broadband?
+Will it improve access to education and training for all (including timely provision of primary and secondary schools in locations where it is needed), and support provision of skilled employees to the economy? +++ +++ + Cambridge provides the highest concentration of services and facilities in the Cambridge area, placing residential development in the urban area would enable the closest access to these.
+Development on the edge of Cambridge will provide housing development that is closest to the high concentration of services and education opportunities in Cambridge.
+New settlements could be developed with a greater mix of services and facilities than smaller scale growth at existing villages.
+This could provide a degree of self-containment, by providing opportunities to live and work in the same place, however, the greatest concentration of services will remain in and close to Cambridge.
+Viability work has confirmed that the fact that higher property values within and close to the City Centre (edge of Cambridge) make this an attractive location for development meaning potentially higher levels of funding for facilities and infrastructure.
+The Infrastructure Delivery Study 2015 identifies the costs associated with new settlements.
+These costs are higher than incremental growth of existing settlements.
+Villages offer a narrower range of services and the need to travel is greater (and smaller, less sustainable villages tend to offer a very narrow range of services if any at all).